Phileosopher/commonplace/--text/language-writing--.md

-Whether you're writing a report, a letter, or a presentation, ask yourself:
-- Who's the audience?
-- What are they looking for?
-- How much detail do they want or need?
-- How will the information I have help them in going forward?
-- How much background information do they need?
-- Is anyone likely to be hostile toward what I have to say?
-- Are they familiar with industry jargons?
-- What kinds of examples and analogies will be most helpful to them?

 Which ad would catch your attention?
 "Loaded with fiber and vitamins" or "will lower your blood pressure, cholesterol level, and help prevent a stroke"?
 Don't just tell people the benefits - show them how it will benefit their lives.
 BAD: "This car has antilock brakes and passenger-side airbag."
 GOOD: "This car will save your life."